 Table of Contents

 Further, it is important for you to know that both the business environment and marketing environment are broadly categorized into two classifications.
-To explain, macro environment and micro environments are the two major bifurcations of business environment and marketing environment.
+To explain, micro and macro environment are the two major bifurcations of business environment and marketing environment.

 In this blog, we shed light on what the macro environment is with respect to business planning and marketing.
 The blog elaborates on the macro environment definition, macro environment factors, and its applicability for businesses.
 So, let us get started without further ado.

-A macro environment can be understood as the culmination of external factors that affect decision-making, strategic planning, and operational strategies at organizational levels.
-To elucidate further, the macro environment with respect to a country or specific geographical area includes political, economic, social, technological, legal, and environmental factors that can have a direct or indirect influence on industries.
+A macro environment can be understood as the mix of external factors that affect decision-making, strategic planning, and operational strategies at organizational levels.
+To discuss further, the macro environment with respect to a country or specific geographical area including political, economic, social, technological, legal, and environmental factors that can have a direct or indirect influence on industries.
 In simpler terms, the macro environment takes into account the broader picture with respect to the state of the external environment.

 Macro environment in business

 To further explain, when organizations undertake strategic planning in terms of expansion to new markets or other business objectives, the external environment has a massive role to play.
 Let’s say a company has to expand into a new market in one of the emerging markets.
 For the company to be able to formulate an effective expansion strategy, the overall political, economic, and social environments and their influence on that industry will be a major consideration.
 Similarly, the legal framework in the country and the environmental norms that affect the industry in the country will also be a major consideration.

 While the micro environment in business delves into factors like competitors, the influence of customers or suppliers, trade unions, market intermediaries, and so on, the macro environment looks at the overall environment prevailing in the industry with respect to a specific market or country.
 This is where the major difference between micro and macro environment lies.
 Also, when it comes to the macro environment, companies or governments cannot really completely control the macro environment.